Bible Student movement: Dawn Bible Students Association

 In 1928, Norman Woodworth, cousin of Clayton J. Woodworth, left the Watch Tower Society after having been in charge of its radio ministry.
 Woodworth created an independent Bible Students radio program called Frank and Ernest.
 Funding was provided by the Brooklyn congregation of Bible Students and broadcasting continued into the 1980s.
 In 1929 the station sponsored the First Annual Reunion Convention of Bible Students at the old Bible House used by Russell in Pittsburgh.

 In 1931 Woodworth and others founded the Dawn Bible Students Association to resume publication of Studies in the Scriptures, which the Watch Tower Society had officially ceased printing in 1927.
 The Dawn Bible Students published a leaflet, The Bible Students Radio Echo, to follow up interest in the radio program.
 The leaflet was soon developed into a 16-page magazine and renamed The Dawn—A Herald of Christ's Presence, which they continue to publish, along with radio, television, and Internet radio programs.

 Independent Bible Students

-Over the past thirty-five years, controversy surrounded the Dawn Bible Students Association as their publishing and editorial committee began to promote more liberal points of view, distancing themselves from some of Russell's viewpoints, alienating many Bible Students as a result.
+Over the past thirty-five years, controversy surrounded the Dawn Bible Students Association as their publishing and editorial committee began to promote more liberal points of view, distancing themselves from some of Russell's viewpoints, and alienating many Bible Students as a result.
 In 1974, a group of Bible Students meeting at a convention in Fort Collins, Colorado formally ceased their spiritual fellowship with, and financial support of, the Dawn Bible Students Association.
 They refer to themselves as Independent Bible Students.

-The split was not intended to eliminate or restrict personal fellowship, but was viewed as a "stand for the truth" by ceasing sponsorship of elders associated with the Dawn Bible Students, and avoiding attendance at their conventions.
+The split was not intended to eliminate or restrict personal fellowship but was viewed as a "stand for the truth" by ceasing sponsorship of elders associated with the Dawn Bible Students and avoiding attendance at their conventions.
 In recent years, attempts have been made to reintegrate the groups.
 The Independent Bible Students publishes a non-doctrinal magazine, The Bible Students Newsletter.